awwaiid/thelackthereof/REST_AJAX_and_Continuations.md

 ---
 title: REST_AJAX_and_Continuations
-createdAt: 2006-03-01T15:11-05:00
+createdAt: 2006-03-01T15:07-05:00
-editedAt: 2006-03-04T03:54-05:00
+editedAt: 2006-03-01T15:11-05:00
 ---

-Summary: The three amigos are a perfect match for one another, each making up for the other's weaknesses.
+The three amigos are a perfect match for one another, each making up for the other's weaknesses.
 REST gives us nice URLs, AJAX (and javascript as a whole) gives us more client-poser, and continuity turns the world inside-out on the server side.

 == The three amigos. ==